Shame Resilience Theory Template

 According to Brené Brown's Shame Resilience Theory, the key components are recognizing shame triggers, practicing critical awareness, reaching out to supportive others, and speaking about feelings of shame.

 Identifying personal shame triggers allows individuals to become more aware of situations or experiences that elicit shame.
-This awareness enables them to respond with self-compassion and appropriate coping strategies rather than unhealthy patterns like avoidance or self-criticism.
+Based on the shame resilience theory, awareness enables them to respond with self-compassion and appropriate coping strategies rather than unhealthy patterns like avoidance or self-criticism.